iPEAR: Iterative Pyramid Estimation with Attention and Residuals for Deformable Medical Image Registration

 \section{Datasets and Implementation Details}

-\textbf{Datasets:} To comprehensively assess the performance of the proposed TCIP, we compare it against different registration models on three public MRI datasets, namely LPBA \cite{b33}, Mindboggle \cite{b34}, IXI \cite{b35}, and one abdomen CT dataset FLARE \cite{b49}.
+\textbf{Datasets:} Consistent with prior studies \cite{b48,b26}, iPEAR focuses on single-modality registration.
+Accordingly, to comprehensively assess the performance of the proposed iPEAR, we compare it against different registration models on three public MRI datasets, namely Mindboggle \cite{b34}, LPBA \cite{b33}, and IXI \cite{b35}, and one public abdomen CT dataset FLARE \cite{b49}.
 We preprocess these four datasets as follows.
+For the Mindboggle dataset, we choose the NKI-RS-22 and NKI-TRT-20 sub-datasets from Mindboggle101 as the training set and OASIS-TRT-20 as the test set, following the prior study \cite{b24}.
+We crop each volume to $160\times192\times160$ with an isotropic voxel size of 1 mm, while all images are pre-aligned with the MNI 152 template space.
 The LPBA dataset contains 40 T1-weighted MRI volumes, each annotated with 54 manually labeled Regions of Interest (ROIs).
 All volumes have been rigorously pre-aligned to the MNI 305.
 Specifically, each volume is cropped to $160\times192\times 160$ voxels with an isotropic voxel size of 1 mm.
 We use 31 volumes for training and 9 for testing, following the prior study \cite{b26}.
-For the Mindboggle dataset, we choose the NKI-RS-22 and NKI-TRT-20 sub-datasets from Mindboggle101 as the training set and OASIS-TRT-20 as the test set, following the prior study \cite{b24}.
-We crop each volume to $160\times192\times160$ with an isotropic voxel size of 1 mm, while all images are pre-aligned with the MNI 152 template space.
 The IXI dataset contains the original brain MRI images provided by \cite{b36} and their corresponding 3D volume data after affine registration.
 All volumes are resampled to a voxel size of $80\times96\times112$ (isotropic voxel size of 2 mm), and for training, we use 407 3D volumes (total $407\times406$ paired samples), and for testing, 58 volumes (total $58\times57$ paired samples), following the prior study \cite{b26}.
 The FLARE dataset consists of 361 scans annotated with four organ labels, namely liver, kidney, spleen, and pancreas.
-Each volume is cropped to $160\times192\times160$ voxels with an isotropic voxel size of 2.5 mm.
+Each volume is cropped to $128\times128\times96$ voxels with an isotropic voxel size of 2.5 mm.
 We allocate 341 volumes for training and 20 for testing following the \cite{b24}.